Charles S. Zimmerman: Political career

+Leaders of the Needle Trades Workers Industrial Union address striking workers c.
+1929.

+Left to right: P. Goodman, Sascha Zimmerman, Ben Gold, and Louis Hyman.

 In 1916, Zimmerman joined the International Ladies' Garment Workers' Union (ILGWU), and was elected chairman of his shop within a few weeks.
 The next year, he joined the Socialist Party of America (SPA).
 He remained active in the radical labor movement for the rest of his life.

 Zimmerman joined the Communist Party of America (CPA) at the time of its formation in 1919.
 In the CPA, Zimmerman was a close associate of Jay Lovestone, who emerged as Executive Secretary of the organization after the sudden death of C.E.
 Ruthenberg in 1927.